muziejus/javascripting-english-major/9-dataset.md

 ```

 Save and reload.
 To make sure it worked correctly, if you use the Element
-inspector (a tab near the console tab in the browser), HTML around the word
+inspector (a tab near the console tab in the browser), see if the HTML around
-“Whan” should look like this:
+the word “Whan” looks like this:

 ```html
 <a href="#" data-modern="When">Whan</a>